- About Hunger

 - Get Involved

-Rev. Dr. Jo Anne Lyon is Ambassador of the Wesleyan Church, where she formerly served as General Superintendent.
-She is a member of the Steering Committee of the Circle of Protection.
-Lyon recently served as adjunct professor of Church and Society at Indiana Wesleyan University and Asbury Theological Seminary.
-She founded and served for many years as CEO of World Hope International.
-She currently serves on the boards of the National Association of Evangelicals Executive Committee, National Religious Partnership for the Environment, Asbury Theological Seminary, and the Council on Faith of the World Economic Forum.
+Rev. Dr. Jo Anne is Ambassador and General Superintendent Emerita of the Wesleyan Church.
+Lyon founded and served for many years as CEO of World Hope International.
+She is a Circle of Protection Steering Committee member and serves on the boards of the National Association of Evangelicals Executive Committee, National Religious Partnership for the Environment, Asbury Theological Seminary, and the World Economic Forum Council on Faith.
+She has served as adjunct professor of Church and Society at Indiana Wesleyan University and Asbury Theological Seminary.
 Lyon holds a Bachelor of Science, a Master of Counseling, and has been awarded five honorary doctorates.
-She is Wesleyan.
+Indianapolis, Indiana.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.